Which materials can I take into academic exams?

 Finally, students may also wish to bring items into the examination for their personal wellbeing, such as bottles of water, headache tablets or tissue paper for runny noses.
 Provided water is in a clear bottle, this item is generally allowed, but students may wish to check with their tutor to be 100% sure.
 Other beverages such as coffee or energy drinks are generally not recommended, and students should be wary of these drinks anyway as they increase the need to use the bathroom.

-Good work on completing this second lesson about exam preparation.
-After completing the related Lesson 2 worksheets, students should continue studying with Lesson 3 to learn about preparing the mind and body for academic exams.
+Good work on completing this second chapter about exam preparation.
+After completing the related Chapter 2 worksheets, students should continue studying with Chapter 3 to learn about preparing the mind and body for academic exams.